gradio-app/gradio/guides/05_tabular-data-science-and-plots/creating-a-dashboard-from-supabase-data.md

 # Creating a Dashboard from Supabase Data

+Tags: TABULAR, DASHBOARD, PLOTS

 Supabase is a cloud-based open-source backend that provides a PostgreSQL database, authentication, and other useful features for building web and mobile applications.
-In this tutorial, we will show you how to write data into a Supabase dataset, read that data, and then plot it with Gradio using the gr.BarPlot.
+In this tutorial, we will show you how to read data from Supabase plot it in **real-time** on a Gradio Dashboard.

-To start, you will need to have a Supabase account and create a dataset.
-In this tutorial, we will use a dataset containing the population of different countries.
+**Prerequisites:** To start, you will need to have a Supabase account, which you can sign up for free

+We'll cover the following steps in this Guide:

 Writing data to a Supabase dataset
 The first step is to write data to a Supabase dataset.
 We will use the Supabase Python library to do this.